J-manLans/game-launcher/Laboration_1/README.md

 }
 ````

-This ensures that the client proceeds only after the worker thread has completed its task, guaranteeing correct behavior in a multithreaded environment.

-**The only thing left now is the ``run()`` method.** A lot has already been covered, but lets take it from the top.
-This method needs to handle the synchronization between the worker and client thread.
-To achieve this the ``ThreadManager.INSTANCE`` needs to be utilized to give access to worker threads.
-By executing its ``getThread()`` method the client obtains ownership over a worker thread and set itself as its client.
-This is needed to give the worker the capability to notify the client when the work is done.
-After that it shall notify the worker so it can do its job of generating a random number and update the clients ``randNum`` variable.

-After this the whole synchronization process of waiting and notifying covered above will take place and once the worker completes its task, the client prints relevant statistics, unsets itself as the worker's client, returns the worker thread to the manager, and clears its reference to the worker.
-Finally, the client thread terminates after completing all necessary actions.
+Once the worker has completed its task and the client is notified, the client prints the relevant statistics, unsets itself as the worker’s client, returns the worker thread to the manager, and clears its reference to the worker.
+Finally, the client thread terminates after executing all necessary actions.

 ### WorkerThread
-**Next class to be covered** is the ``WorkerThread`` class.
-This class represents an entity within a pool of five WorkerThreads handled by the ``ThreadManager``, each responsible for adding a layer of randomness to a number retrieved from its current client.
-The ``ThreadManager`` itself should be responsible for initiating the instances of the class and are responsible for starting the threads in its constructor.
+The ``WorkerThread`` class will be responsible for executing tasks that add randomness to numbers received from its assigned client.
+This class operates within a pool of five threads managed by the ``ThreadManager``, which is tasked with initializing and starting these worker threads.

-The class holds four methods aside the ``run()`` method who respectively are responsible for letting the client assign itself to the worker; notifying the worker to do work; the actual method that contains the task of doing the work and a shutdown method for the ``ThreadManager`` to utilize once all the clients are done.
+This class includes four methods alongside the ``run`` method, each serving specific purposes.
+The ``setClient`` method will allow the client to assign itself to the worker.
+The ``doWork`` method will be responsible for randomizing the given number.
+The ``notifyToWork`` method will signal the worker that it needs to begin its task, while the ``shutdown`` method will notify the worker to terminate once all clients have completed their tasks.

-``setClient()`` needs to be a ordinary setter for the client variable and ``doWork()`` should simply randomizes the given number. ``notifyToWoWork()`` and ``shutdown()`` both will notify the client and respectively set a boolean to true, one for signaling work needs done and one for signaling the thread to shut down.
-Both these methods will work in the same way as ``notifyWorksDone()`` by altering the flag in the while loop inside the synchronized block in the ``run()`` method that locks on ``threadLock``.
-However, a small alteration will be happening in the sync block inside the workers ``run()`` method.

-**The ``run()`` method will terminate** when the ``shutdown()`` method is invoked by the ``ThreadManager``.
-To accomplish this, the ``run()`` method should be enclosed in a while loop that continually checks a shutdown flag.
-This loop serves a dual purpose: it ensures the thread stays active as long as there are clients requiring its services and handles the shutdown gracefully when needed.
+The ``run`` method will be contained within a while loop that continually checks a shutdown flag, ensuring the thread remains active while clients require its services.
+When the ``shutdown`` method is invoked, the thread will exit gracefully.

-Initially, the worker thread will enter a wait state, utilizing the same synchronization mechanism employed in the ``Client`` class.
-Once the thread is notified and leaves the synchronized block, it needs to reset the ``gotClient`` boolean to false before re-entering the main while loop.
-This reset prepares the thread for future client assignments, allowing it to return to the wait state if the loop runs again.
+Initially, the worker thread will enter a wait state using the synchronization mechanism established in the ``Client`` class.

-After being released from the sync block the worker needs to check if a client is assigned to the variable and enter an if block if so - this is to avoid ``NullPointerException`` in the shutdown phase and skip unnecessary code.
-If the worker has a client however, it will update the random number utilizing the clients ``updateRandNum()`` method together with its own method ``doWork()`` with the clients random number as its argument.
+Once released from the synchronized block, the worker will check if a client is assigned.
+If a client is present, the worker will call the client's ``updateRandNum`` method using its own ``doWork`` method to generate a new random number:

 ````java
 this.client.updateRandNum(this.doWork(client.getRandNum()));
 ````

-Then it shall go on to notify the client the job is done, reverts the ``gotClient`` boolean back to false and check the ``shutdown`` flag if it should reenter the while loop.
+After completing the task, the worker will notify the client that the job is done, revert the ``gotClient`` boolean back to false, and re-evaluate the shutdown flag to determine whether to re-enter the while loop.

 ### TreadManager
-**The ``ThreadManager`` class** will be responsible for managing a fixed pool of worker threads, allowing clients to borrow threads for tasks and returning them to the pool when finished.
-It will also provide a mechanism for gracefully shutting down all threads when no more clients are available.
-The class will be designed as a singleton to ensure that only one instance of the ``ThreadManager`` exists throughout the application.
+The ``ThreadManager`` class will be responsible for managing a fixed pool of worker threads, enabling clients to borrow threads for their tasks and returning them to the pool upon completion.
+This class will facilitate a graceful shutdown of all threads when no clients remain.
+It will follow the singleton design pattern, ensuring only one instance exists throughout the application.

-The constructor will be private in order to enforce the singleton pattern, preventing external instantiation.
-Upon initialization, it will create five ``WorkerThread`` instances, name them, and immediately start them.
-These threads will be added to the ``workerThreads`` ``ArrayList`` for client use.
+The constructor will be private to enforce the singleton pattern, preventing external instantiation.
+During initialization, the class will create five ``WorkerThread`` instances, naming and starting them immediately.
+These threads will be added to an internal list for client access.

-The main methods in this class will be ``getThread()`` and ``returnThread()``.
-Besides them a common getter for a variable will be implemented to retrieve data about thread utilizations for statistical purposes and the ``shutdown()`` method utilized at the end of the program to exit gracefully.
+The primary methods in this class will include ``getThread``, ``returnThread``, and ``shutdown``.
+A common getter will also be implemented to provide data on thread utilization for statistical purposes.

-The ``getThread()`` method will retrieve a ``WorkerThread`` from the pool.
+The ``getThread`` method will allow retrieval of a ``WorkerThread`` from the pool.
 If no threads are available, the calling thread will wait until one is returned.
-This method is synchronized on ``poolLock`` to ensure thread safety.
-If the ``workerThread``s list is empty, the thread will wait for notification before proceeding.
-Once a thread is available, it will increment the ``threadUtilizations`` counter and remove the first ``WorkerThread`` from the list before returning it.
+This method will be synchronized on ``poolLock`` to ensure thread safety.
+When a thread becomes available, the method will increment the ``threadUtilizations`` counter and remove the first ``WorkerThread`` from the pool.

-The ``returnThread()`` method will also be synchronized on the ``poolLock`` object, notifying any waiting threads in ``getThread()`` that a thread is now available.
+The ``returnThread`` method will also be synchronized on the ``poolLock``, notifying any waiting threads in ``getThread`` that a thread is now available for use.

-**Finally, the ``shutdown()`` method** will be called from the main method when all clients have completed their tasks.
-It will iterate over each worker thread, invoking their ``shutdown()`` method, and then wait for their termination using **join()**, clearing the thread pool afterward.
+The ``shutdown`` method will be invoked from the main program once all clients have completed their tasks.
+It will iterate over each worker thread, invoking their respective ``shutdown`` methods, and then wait for their termination using ``join``, ensuring the thread pool is cleared afterward.

-### Aditional Considerations
+### Additional Considerations

 **There is also the option** to implement the ``Runnable`` interface for both the ``Client`` and ``WorkerThread`` classes.
 While the current design is straightforward, relying on direct thread extension, using ``Runnable`` could offer greater flexibility for future changes.
 For example, if we needed to extend the Client class or add new functionality.

-A key advantage of using Runnable is that it promotes a cleaner separation between the task logic and the threading mechanics.
-This means we can reuse the same Runnable instance across multiple threads, which is more memory-efficient, especially in scenarios where many threads are created.
-In contrast, extending the Thread class results in multiple instances of our custom thread classes, which can lead to higher memory consumption.
+A key advantage of using ``Runnable`` is its ability to promote a cleaner separation between task logic and threading mechanics.
+This allows for reusing the same ``Runnable`` instance across multiple threads, making it more memory-efficient, particularly in scenarios involving many threads.
+In contrast, extending the ``Thread`` class results in multiple instances of custom thread classes, leading to higher memory consumption.
+Each thread created from a class that extends ``Thread`` maintains its own state in addition to the base ``Thread`` class.
+By implementing ``Runnable``, only a single instance of the task's state is needed, which can be shared among multiple threads.

-However, in this scenario where only a small number of clients and workers are used, and no resources are shared, refactoring the code to implement Runnable might involve some amount of work while providing limited benefits.
+However, in this scenario where only a small number of clients and workers are used, and no resources are shared, refactoring the code to implement ``Runnable`` might involve to much work while providing limited benefits.
 Given the simplicity of the current implementation, the advantages of switching may not justify the added complexity at this time.

 ## Discussion
 ### Purpose Fulfillment